multiomicsKP/drug_response_kp/README.md

 ## EPC infomation:
 Data resource: Genomics of Drug Sensitivity in Cancer (GDSC), Francesco Iorio et al., Cell, 2016 \
-P-value: the significance of t-test statistics of the IC50 values between the mutated cell lines and the wild type cell lines. (mutation)\
+P-value: the significance of t-test statistics of the IC50 values between the mutated cell lines and the wild type cell lines. (mutation-based)\
+P-value: the significance of Spearman correaltions between the AUC values and the gene expression in cell lines. (mutation-based)\

-Effect size: the difference of IC50 values between the mutated cell lines and the wild type cell lines.\
+Effect_size: the difference of IC50 values between the mutated cell lines and the wild type cell lines.\
-Correlation coefficient: Spearman correlation coefficient\
+Correlation_coefficient: Spearman correlation coefficient\
-sample size: the number of samples.
+sample_size: the number of samples.
+disease_context: disease types (tumor types) for the cell lines.

 ## Example of queries:
 ### Example1: which drugs are related to a gene?